Ruby0412/InterviewPrep/Leetcode/BinarySearchTree.md

     }
 };
 ```
 **Time : O(h) total time is proportional to the number of nodes n**

 Time Complexity: O(h)
 At each step, you move either left or right down the tree.
 You stop when you find the split point or when you reach a target node.
 h = height of the tree
 Best case (balanced BST): O(log n)
 Worst case (skewed BST): O(n)

 **Space : O(h)**

 because of recursion stack.
 Same as time complexity.

-You don’t use any additional data structures.
+did not use any additional data structure

 ## 98. Validate Binary Search Tree
 ```c++